szafranski/RH-ota/README.md

     chmod +x ~/RH-ota/ota.sh

 <br/>
-We assume in our instructions and provided setup process that you already have your Raspbian OS set up.
+We assume in our instructions and provided setup process that you already have your Raspbian OS set up. <br/>
 If not, please follow those instructions:

 [Raspbian setup instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
 <br/>
+OTA software works best with Raspbian Buster or newer (due to native python3.6+ support).
+Read more [here](/docs/python36help.txt)
 <br/>

 ### ~~ *Toss a coin to a Witcher* section ~~